 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-CPT, HCPCS, and ICD-10 Codes for MTWA Testing Under NCD 310
+CPT, HCPCS, and ICD-10 Codes for Microvolt T-Wave Alternans Under This Policy

-The real policy data for NCD 310 does not list specific CPT, HCPCS, or ICD-10 codes.
-This is a known gap in the NCD as written, and it creates a practical billing challenge.
+The available policy data does not list specific CPT, HCPCS, or ICD-10 codes for this modification.
+This is a critical gap for your billing team.

 Get the Full Picture